makersacademy/chitter-challenge/README.md

 Brief:

-To write a Twitter clone, Chitter, that allows registered, signed in users to post messages ('Peeps').
+To write a Twitter clone, Chitter, that allows registered, signed in users to post messages ('peeps').
 These can be viewed by the public via a web application.
 The following user stories will be satisfied.

 User Stories:
 -------